-Showmanship - oldest to youngest, by age of youth

-Meat Goat Does (under 1 year) - shown by weight, lightest to heaviest

-Meat Goat Does (over 1 year) - shown by weight, lightest to heaviest

-Market Meat Goat - shown by weight, lightest to heaviest
+Showmanship - oldest to youngest, by age of youth Meat Goat Does (under 1 year) - shown by weight, lightest to heaviest Meat Goat Does (over 1 year) - shown by weight, lightest to heaviest Market Meat Goat - shown by weight, lightest to heaviest

-DIVISION: 4-H SHEEP
+DIVISION: 4-H & FFA SHEEP

-Superintendents: Chris & Sara Cunningham and Jennifer Kimball
+Superintendents: Chris & Sara Cunningham

-Pre-Entry Deadline: Friday, June 23 Click Here Entry Time: Tuesday, July 18, 5:00 p.m. - 8:00 p.m.
-Judging Time: Wednesday, July 19, 5:00 p.m.
-Release Time: Saturday, July 22, 7:00 p.m.
+Pre-Entry Deadline: Monday, June 16 Click Here Entry Time: Tuesday, July 15, 5:00 p.m. - 8:00 p.m.
+Judging Time: Wednesday, July 16, 5:00 p.m.
+Release Time: Saturday, July 19, 7:00 p.m.

-1. Animals are required to be bedded on wood shavings for the 2023 fair.
+- 1. Animals are required to be bedded on wood shavings for the 2025 fair.
 No fine saw dust, pellets, stall/trailer mats or straw will be allowed in the barns.
 All wood shavings and manure must be removed from the barns on Saturday evening after 7:00 pm and before the families leave the fairgrounds.
 If animals are part of the early release on Saturday morning, bedding must remain in place until after 7:00 pm to keep the barns intact for the livestock sale and Saturday patrons.
 Stalls and pens must be checked by the superintendent prior to leaving the fairgrounds Saturday evening.

+- 2. The Sheep Show will be a fit show.
+4-H members are encouraged to groom their own livestock.
+During the fair, only the immediate family or legal guardians, or other Franklin County 4-H members or their immediate families, may help an exhibitor with the grooming of their animals.
+Professional fitters or livestock consultants are strictly prohibited from assisting 4-H members on the fairgrounds.
+Violation of this rule may or will lead to total disqualification of the exhibitor from the show and the ability to sell the livestock in the premium sale.
+Anyone wishing to report a violation of this rule shall report to the livestock superintendent or a fair board member.
+For details of the "Full Fit" show refer to "General Livestock Rules" rule #15 on page 10.

-150 Market Lamb
+- 150 Market Lamb

-151 Ewe Lamb (under 1 year)
+- 151 Ewe Lamb (under 1 year)

-152 Yearling Ewe
+- 152 Yearling Ewe

-153 Ewe - 2 years and older
+- 153 Ewe 2 years and older

-154 Beginner Showmanship - Ages 7-8

-155 Junior Showmanship - Ages 9-11
+- 155 Junior Showmanship Ages 7-9

-156 Intermediate Showmanship - Ages 12-14
+- 156 Intermediate Showmanship Ages 10-13

-157 Senior Showmanship - Ages 15-18
+- 157 Senior Showmanship Ages 14-18